tekknolagi/tekknolagi.github.com/_blog_lisp/06_prim1.md

     | _ -> (sexp, env)
 ```

-Well, two lines, if (like me) you are loathe to break the column boundary.
+Well, two lines, if (like me) you are loath to break the column boundary.
 And
 let's see it in action:

 ```